databrickslabs/pylint-plugin/README.md

 <!-- FOR CONTRIBUTORS: Edit this file in Visual Studio Code with the recommended extensions, so that we update the table of contents automatically -->
-# Databricks Labs PyLint Plugin
+# PyLint Plugin for Databricks

 [![python](https://img.shields.io/badge/python-3.8,%203.9,%20,3.10,%203.11,%203.12-green)](https://github.com/databrickslabs/pylint-plugin/actions/workflows/push.yml)